Love-and-Tolerance/Love-and-Tolerance/README.md

 ## Special Thanks

 This resource pack has come a long way and has been touched by many different people, I would like to make sure that each and every one of these people is credited.
-If you have worked on this pack and do not see your name on the list please [contact us][email] to get you added.
+If you have worked on this pack and do not see your name on the list please [contact us][Email] to get you added.

 So, without further ado, I would like to thank: